bensomers/retaliation/README.md

     create_makefile('usb')
     ```

-4. Run the following, whether you're 32- or 64-bit: ARCHFLAGS="-arch i386" ruby extconf.rb
+4. Run the following, with i386 or x86_64, for your architecture: ARCHFLAGS="-arch YOUR_ARCH_HERE" ruby extconf.rb
 5. make
 6. Patch ruby-usb to catch "Result too large" errors.
 Open up lib/usb.rb and go to USB::DevHandle#get_string_simple.
 (In ruby-usb version 0.2, this should be line 413).
 This patch prevents errors of the form: Errno::ERANGE: Result too large - usb_get_string_simple).
 Apply the following patch: